Washington Bear Hunting Guides & Outfitters

 Accurate flat shooting .257 caliber or larger rifles are best in the berry patches, sight dead on at 200 yards.
 Archers hunt in blinds at trails and waterholes or stalk at close range, practice from 10 to 60 yard shots.

-Shot opportunity on fall guided hunts usually runs 50% to 80%, with some years at 100%, and guided spring hunts run 80% to 100% most years.
+Shot opportunity on fall guided hunts usually runs 50% to 80%, with some years at 100%.
 Unguided hunters average about half the success of guided hunts.
 Shooting distances vary from 10 yards to 200 plus yards.

 Weather can vary from hot August days to possible frosty nights in early Sept.
 Bring layered clothing, sturdy quiet boots, and rain gear since mountain weather can change quickly.
 Check the forecast before leaving for your hunt.